kulotsystems/aclc-iriga-web-appdev2-2022/activities/Activity03.md

 3. Access `/public/data/members.json` and move your data on top.

-   For example, if you are [@PaulinePomasin18](https://github.com/PaulinePomasin18), your `members.json` will look like the following:
+   For example, if you are [@PaulinePomasin18](https://github.com/PaulinePomasin18), your `members.json` should look something like this:

    ```json
    {